rooseve/msg-rpc/README.md

 ### How to use?

-#### There are socket.io/sockjs/node examples, refer to them for more details.
+#### There are socket.io/sockjs/node examples, reference them for more details.

 - Browser: